 Diamond also assures Lucy that no Massachusetts community is likely to face a water crisis like the one in Flint, Michigan.
 “Municipal water supplies in the state are regularly checked for lead,” he explains, “and no contaminations in city water supplies have been found.”

-While your family member’s hot water use may not pose much risk—particularly if he or she lets the water run for a few minutes first—Diamond reminds readers that the risk of lead exposure is real and poses a particular danger to young children and pregnant women.
+While your family member’s hot water use may not pose much risk—particularly if they let the water run for a few minutes first—Diamond reminds readers that the risk of lead exposure is real and poses a particular danger to young children and pregnant women.
 “The greatest risk comes from exposure to lead-containing paint chips or dust,” he notes.
 Other potential sources of exposure include toys and jewelry, folk medicines, fumes from recreational gun use, dust from old artificial turf, and foods grown in contaminated soil.
 “A simple blood test can measure lead exposure,” he adds.
 “If the results show elevated levels, treatment and exposure-control actions can occur.
 The CDC website is a reliable source of information on the dangers of lead exposure.”

 Lucy also reminds her readers that members of the Institute community can turn to MIT’s Environmental Health and Safety Office for answers to questions or concerns about their drinking water or any other aspect of their environments at work or at home. —Lucy